 Final thoughts

 There’s no one-size-fits-all approach to email cadence.
-However, continual testing and tweaking will help you learn what your audience responds to.
+However, continual testing and tweaking help you understand audience preferences.
 As a result, you can build winning campaigns faster and more consistently.